ddev/ddev-browsersync/README.md

 ### Problems

-* If you get `Error: ENOSPC: System limit for number of file watchers reached, watch '/var/www/html/web/core/themes/classy/images/icons/video-x-generic.png'` it means you either have to increase the file watcher limit or decrease the number of files you're watching.
+- If you get `Error: ENOSPC: System limit for number of file watchers reached, watch '/var/www/html/web/core/themes/classy/images/icons/video-x-generic.png'` it means you either have to increase the file watcher limit or decrease the number of files you're watching.
-  * To decrease the number of files you're watching, edit the `ignore` section in `browser-sync.js` (or another config file if you have a more complex setup).
+  - To decrease the number of files you're watching, edit the `ignore` section in `browser-sync.js` (or another config file if you have a more complex setup).
-  * On colima, `colima ssh` and `sudo sysctl fs.inotify.max_user_watches` to see how many watches you have.
+  - On colima, `colima ssh` and `sudo sysctl fs.inotify.max_user_watches` to see how many watches you have.
 To increase it, use something like `sudo sysctl -w fs.inotify.max_user_watches=2048576`.
 Unfortunately, this has to be done on every colima restart.
-  * On Docker Desktop for Mac, `docker run -it --privileged --pid=host justincormack/nsenter1` and `sysctl -w fs.inotify.max_user_watches=1048576`.
+  - On Docker Desktop for Mac, `docker run -it --privileged --pid=host justincormack/nsenter1` and `sysctl -w fs.inotify.max_user_watches=1048576`.
 Unfortunately, this has to be done again on every Docker restart.
-  * On Docker Desktop for Windows, add or edit `~/.wslconfig` with these contents:
+  - On Docker Desktop for Windows, add or edit `~/.wslconfig` with these contents:

-    ```
+    ```config
     [wsl2]
     kernelCommandLine = "fs.inotify.max_user_watches=1048576"
     ```

-  * On Linux, you can change `fs.inotify.max_user_watches` on the host in /etc/sysctl.d/local.conf or elsewhere.
+  - On Linux, you can change `fs.inotify.max_user_watches` on the host in /etc/sysctl.d/local.conf or elsewhere.

 ### Laravel-mix configuration